 4. Coconut Flour

 Coconut flour is the powdered version of coconut.
 It is a versatile ingredient in gluten-free and grain-free diets.
 It has a mildly sweet flavor reminiscent of coconut.
 It has somewhat a grainy or gritty texture, unlike sweet rice flour.
 You will have to grab a binding agent into your recipe for a thick consistency if you use coconut flour to replace sweet rice flour.

 5. Sorghum Flour

 Cornstarch is the white-colored powdery, starchy portion of corn.
-It is one of the best thickening agents used in sauces, gravies, soups, and casseroles.
+Cornstarch is one of the best thickening agents used in sauces, gravies, soups, and casseroles and thus is a good sweet rice flour substitute.
 It is flavorless with a smooth texture.

 7. Arrowroot Powder